styxlab/gatsby-starter-try-ghost/README.md

     }
 ```

-This file is part of `.gitignore` to avoid accidentally publishing this file to your public repository.
-Change the url and keys to match your own Ghost CMS Content API keys.
+This file is part of `.gitignore` to avoid accidentally publishing it to your public repository.
+Change the `apiUrl` and `contentApiKey` to match your own Ghost CMS Content API keys.

 &nbsp;